21AryanK/mutationTesting/README.md

 Demo 1
 ------
 Run `testBoundaryMutations.sh`.
-This script will run the mutation tests and automatically opens the Cosmic Ray report (located at `.cosmic-ray/index.html`)
+This script will run the mutation tests and automatically opens the MutPy report (located at `.mutpy/index.html`)

 See that there is a mutation that lived (i.e. no test failed after the code was mutated).
 The mutation that lived is that the condition in `SimpleNumber.is_positive()` method was changed from `>=` to `>`, but no unit test failed.
 This means we are missing a test case for the `0` bondary condition.